Salmon is one of the quickest and easiest ways to dinner! Here are all the best easy salmon recipes, from baked to broiled to grilled.

 Here's a unique spin on a salmon recipe: a salmon poke bowl!
 Poke bowls are a traditionally Hawaiian dish filled with rice, marinated veggies and raw ahi tuna.
 But here's a spin that uses salmon instead!
 The salmon is seared for 1 minute, then popped in the bowl with the rice and colorful seasoned veggies.
 It's so full of flavor, you won't be able to put it down!
 And it's quick to whip up too.

 How to buy a great piece of salmon

 For the very best salmon recipe, you’ll also need a fantastic piece of fish.
 Lower quality salmon can taste very fishy and have a mushy texture.
 Here’s how to buy a great piece of salmon:

-- Buy wild caught salmon.
-Wild caught is the way to go!
-It’s most sustainable and has the best flavor.
+Buy wild caught salmon.
+Fish that is wild caught in your country is usually a sustainable choice.
+(There are also quality options in well-regulated farms; see Seafood Watch Consumer Guide.)
 Buy it either fresh from the fish counter or frozen works too.

 How to thaw frozen salmon